Get Your Tax Forms

 If you requested Form 1099 from a business or agency and didn’t receive it, contact the IRS.
 Wait times to speak with a representative may be long.

 Get Copies and Transcripts of Your Tax Returns

 You may need a copy or a transcript of a prior year's tax return.
-Learn the difference and how to get each one.
+The IRS has stopped processing tax transcripts until further notice.